-- Weller Soldering Station – A great entry level soldering kit with adjustable heat control and a variety of tips available (#1 Best Seller on Amazon, Propwashed Best Value Pick).
+- Weller Soldering Station – A great entry level, name brand soldering station with adjustable heat control and a variety of tips available (#1 Best Seller on Amazon, Propwashed Best Value Pick).

 - Iso-Tip Portable Butane Soldering Iron – A field bag option for doing quick fixes in the field or on the track.
 Utilizes butane instead of electric power, so it can be taken anywhere.
 Downside is the requirement of buying butane gas to fill.
 The tips are also more expensive than a normal soldering iron.

 - Helping Hands – for holding your components in place while you solder.